 When we talk about business entities, we are referring to the type or structure of a business as opposed to what the business does.
 How a business is structured affects how taxes are paid, liabilities are determined, and of course, paperwork.

-A business entity is an organization created by one or more natural persons to carry on a trade or business.
-Business entities are created or formed at the state level, often by filing documents with a state agency such as the Secretary of State.
-Types of business entities include corporations, partnerships, limited liability companies, limited liability partnerships.
+Business entities—organizations created by one or more people to carry on a trade—are usually created at the state level, often by filing documents with a state agency such as the Secretary of State.
+Types of business entities include corporations, partnerships, limited liability companies, limited liability partnerships, and sole proprietorships.

 A sole proprietorship isn't a separate business entity.
 Someone is automatically a sole proprietor if they conduct business without registering to be any other form of business.